Ironikus/email-encoder-bundle/readme.txt

 === Email Encoder - Protect Email Addresses ===
 Contributors: ironikus
-Tags: anti spam, protect, encode, encrypt, hide, antispam, mailto, spambot, secure, e-mail, email, mail Requires at least: 4.7
+Tags: anti spam, protect, encode, encrypt, hide, antispam, phone number, spambot, secure, e-mail, email, mail Requires at least: 4.7
 Requires PHP: 5.1
-Tested up to: 5.5.1
+Tested up to: 5.5.3
-Stable tag: 2.0.9
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Protect email addresses on your site and hide them from spambots.
+Protect email addresses and phone numbers on your site and hide them from spambots.
 Easy to use & flexible.

 == Description ==

 Full site protection for your email addresses from spam-bots, email harvesters and other robots.
 No configuration needed.
-Also supports [foggy.email](https://foggy.email/) and protects phone numbers or any other text using our integrated `[eeb_protect_content]` shortcode.
+Also supports [foggy.email](https://foggy.email/) and protects phone numbers or any other text using our integrated `[eeb_protect_content]` shortcode or href attribute encoding.

 = Features =
 * Full page protection for all of your emails
 * Instant results (No confiruation needed)
 * Protects mailto links, plain emails, email input fields, RSS feeds and much more
+* Protect phone number links, ftp, skype, file and other custom link attributes
 * Autmoatic protection technique detection (Our plugin chooses automatically the best protection technique for each email)
 * Exclude posts and pages from protection
 * Automatically convert plain emails to mailto-links